naerhy/snow-crash/level01/resources/README.md

   - Login shell
 ```

-By checking the content of this file, we notice that the line for the user `flag01` contains an entry for the password.
+We check the content of the file, and we notice that the line for the user **flag01** contains a visible entry for its password.

 ```bash
 level01@SnowCrash:~$ cat /etc/passwd